nobias-fht/advanced-scripting/docs/course/pipelines/simple_object_tracking/custom_results_table.md

 What should we use as `position`?
 Since we are always wanting to add values to the end of our table, we can use `Table.size` to get the last row of the table.
 This is a very similar strategy to what we saw in the previous sectoin when we use the `length` of a List to find out the number of elements that it contains.

-??? question modify your script so that, insread of printing the x and y coordiates to the log, it prints them to this custom results table, in the appropriate columns
+??? question modify your script so that, insread of printing the x and y coordinates to the log, it prints them to this custom results table, in the appropriate columns
    ```javascript
    macro "get_mouse_xy [g]" {
       getCursorLoc(x, y, z, modifiers)